The Netherlands Working Holiday Visa for Australians

 • Proof of health/travel insurance with sufficient medical coverage in The Netherlands

-Although you don’t need this to apply for a working holiday visa, you may also be required to show a legalised copy of your birth certificate when you register with your local Dutch municipality.
+Although you don’t need this to apply for a working holiday visa, you might also be required to show a legalised copy of your birth certificate when you register with your local Dutch municipality.
 To get your document legalised, you will need to obtain an Apostille stamp from a DFAT Passport Office in Australia or the Australian embassy in The Hague (if you’re already in The Netherlands).
-A fee is involved for this service.
+There is a fee for this service.

 How to apply for a Dutch Working Holiday Visa as an Australian